 Set out after breakfast to explore the treasures along the Georgian Military Highway.
 First stop will be the Jvari Monastery, an imposing structure overlooking the Kura and Aragvi Rivers.
 Nearby is Mtskheta (UNESCO World Heritage), the capital of the Eastern Georgian Kingdom of Iberia from the 3rd century BC to the 5th century AD.
 Georgia's conversion to Christianity took place here in 337AD.
 The many historical monuments of Mtskheta make up this great UNESCO Site.
 Continue to the fortress complex of Ananuri before heading further north to Kazbegi, just a stone's throw from the Russian border.
 Here you will visit the famous Tsminda church high above the town.
 Access is via 4-wheel drive vehicles and the views of Kazbegi and the surrounding Caucasus Mountains are magnificent.
 End your day in Gudauri where you check into the hotel for your overnight.
 (B,D)

 Today’s first stop is Gori, once the stronghold of Georgian kings.
 The town’s present claim to fame is that it is the birthplace of Joseph Stalin.
 Visit the Stalin homestead now a museum, housing his lifelong artifacts as he grew up to become the leader of the Soviet Union.
 You will also see and enter his private railway car.
 Depart on a scenic drive to Kutaisi, Georgia's second city.
 Upon arrival, visit the Bagrati Cathedral (early 11th century-built during the reign of King Bagrati III) and the Gelati Monastery with its magnificent frescoes (founded in 1106 by King David IV).
 Both are UNESCO World Heritage Sites and masterpieces of Georgian medieval architecture.
 Check into the hotel for your overnight.
-(B,L)
+(B,L,D)

 After breakfast depart for Borjomi, the picturesque spa town famous for its mineral waters.
 Upon arrival you will have time to stroll down Rustaveli, its picturesque main street, named after Shota Rustaveli, the famous medieval Georgian poet.
 After lunch, head to Akhaltsikhe, the location of Rabath Castle, built in the 12th century.
 Explore the extensive complex that is completely surrounded by medieval walls.
 The Dukes of Jakeli governed over this area for centuries.
 It then fell into the hands of the Ottoman Empire, who ruled here from 1688-1828, before finally being invaded by the Russians.
 Overnight at a hotel located within the castle walls.
-(B,L)
+(B,L,D)

 Pass through beautiful scenery and picturesque villages on the way to Vardzia.
 This unique cave monastery is one of the most dramatic sites of Georgia.
 The expansive cliff face houses a labyrinth of ancient caves, with interior passageways, dwellings and churches.
 The main building period was the late 12th century during the reign of Giorgi III and his daughter Queen Tamar.
 Drive back to Tbilisi via Paravani Lake and check into the hotel for your overnight.
-(B,L)
+(B,L,D)

 Depart on a full day’s tour to visit David Gareja an important complex of 12 different cave monasteries.
 Begun in the 6th century, it was named after one of the thirteen Syrian founding fathers that lived in these natural caves.
 By the 12th century, there were over 2000 monks living here.
 It was sacked and looted in the 13th century by the Mongols, and later overrun by Tamerlane's armies in the 14th century.
 Return to the hotel in Tbilisi for your overnight.
-(B,L)
+(B,L,D)

 Tbilisi-Armenia border-Yerevan via Haghpat/Sanahin-Dilijan (Georgia-Armenia)